tatiana-vassiliev/time-of-flight/README.md

 * If you notice pleatueas in the data, uncomment lines 145 through 152 and adjust the value to be the plateau cutoff value.

 ## skew.C
 This file allows you to plot a graph that compares two characteristics of specified events.
-The code calculates the time difference in the same way as the time_diff.C file, and then allows you to specify what characteristic of the events to plot on each axis.
+The code calculates the time difference in the same way as the time_diff.C file, and then allows you to specify what characteristics of the events to plot on each axis.

 Usage:
 * Change the upper bound of the for loop to match the number of the last event taken.